 And don't forget the importance of sucking up your introversion and going for it.

 “There will never be another place with so many press opportunities,” she said.
 “You’ll need to be outgoing to seize opportunistic interviews, and also be able to say no when the schedule does not permit.”

 And when those press opportunities come up, know your stuff to make it easier on journalists.

 “Know the top two to three simple facts [about your campaign] that you can share with anyone on the spot,” she said.

-Therese Van Ryne, global director, PR, thought leadership and advocacy for Zebra Technologies, promotes a computerized tag in the shoulder pads of NFL players.
+Therese Van Ryne, senior director, global external communications for Zebra Technologies, promotes a computerized tag in the shoulder pads of NFL players.
 The tag can determine the speed of players, how far they run, and more.
 The tracking technology is also used in other industries like health care, manufacturing and logistics.